chemica/flirt/README.md

 Events can only be represented as symbols, avoiding problems with string/symbol confusion.

-Only one parameter can be passed as event data, encouraging structured data objects rather than unreadable lists of parameters.
+Only one parameter can be passed as event data, encouraging structured data objects (hashes, structs or class instances) rather than unreadable parameter lists.

 Only one object (Flirt itself) can be listened to, reducing the danger of implicit coupling between publishers and subscribers.
 Subscribers listen to events, not objects.

 ### Flirt doesn't use threads or persistence frameworks.

 This means events are fired in a deterministic way, without over-obfuscating the control flow for debug tools.
 You can depend on listeners being called before, for example, the end of a controler call.
 If you wish to delegate a task to a worker thread (like Sidekiq for example) it's easy enough to do in a listener and you're not tied to any particular implementation.

 ### Flirt has a great name

-Seriously, why use any other gem when you could be flirting instead?
+Seriously, why use any other pub/sub system when you could be flirting instead?

 ## Patterns and suggested use

 #### Listener files

-It can help project organisation if you keep your listeners in one place (in Rails you could use app/listeners for example) and minimise the logic in the listener class itself.
+It can help project organisation if you keep your listeners in one place (in Rails you could use app/listeners) and minimise the logic in the listener class itself.
 Delegate to service objects when possible:

 ```ruby
 class MyListener